acappy99/Open_Learning/SQL/ref.md

 ```

 ### SUBSET
-Getting limited number of characters from columns; following returns first three characters from each row of specified column
+Getting limited number of characters from columns; following returns first three characters from each row of specified column.
+The '1' specifies to return the first three characters, whereas remvoing the argument returns only characters after the first three (removes the first three characters and returns the resulting value).
 ```
 SELECT SUBSTRING([column_name],1,3) FROM [table_name];
 ```